Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 - **Creating a user:** any time a user or an account holder is created **corresponding roles are assigned automatically**.
 User instances get a ROLE_ADMIN while AccountHolder instances get a ROLE_ACCOUNTHOLDER.
 - **Deleting a user:** when a user is deleted, the application **automatically searches for accounts where this user is primary or secondary owner**, and alerts for them to be deleted before deleting the user.
 This avoids future errors handling those accounts.
 - **Checking account type:** when a checking account is created, it's type, maintenance fee and minimum balance are set depending on the age of the primary owner.
 Once created, the app automatically checks the owner's age any time the account is accessed.
 When a STUDENT account holder becomes 24 the app **automatically updates the account's type from STUDENT to REGULAR** and sets the corresponding minimum balance and maintenance fee.
+- **Account currency:** any time a user operates with an account **the application checks all involved currencies to make sure they match**.
+In case currencies are different the app alerts the user to avoid errors in transactions where previous a conversion is needed.
    <br/>

 ***